swisscatplus/catplus-docs/tutorials/converter.md

 ### HCI / Synth / Agilent or Bravo change

-The mapping from JSON to RDF is specified in `catplus-common/src/models/` where common entities (chemicals, peaks, products) are defined in `core`, but all other entities specific to each data type are in their respective file `hic`, `synth`, `agilent`, `bravo`.
+The mapping from JSON to RDF is specified in `catplus-common/src/models/` where common entities (chemicals, peaks, products) are defined in `core`, but all other entities specific to each data type are in their respective file `hci`, `synth`, `agilent`, `bravo` under `models`.

 Let's look at how this mapping works.
 For Agilent, there is a Device Document structure created (shortened version of the struct presented here):